trustgraph-ai/trustgraph/README.md

 - 🥞 **Stack Manager**: Control and scale the stack with confidence with **Apache Pulsar**
 - ☁️ **Cloud Deployments**: **AWS** and **Google Cloud**
 - 🪴 **Customizable and Extensible**: Tailor for your data and use cases
-- 🖥️ **Configuration Portal**: Build the `YAML` configuration with drop down menus and selectable parameters
+- 🖥️ **Configuration Builder**: Build the `YAML` configuration with drop down menus and selectable parameters
-- 🕵️ **Data Workbench**: Explore your data with a 3D semantic visualizer
+- 🕵️ **Test Suite**: A simple UI to fully test TrustGraph performance

 ## Why Use TrustGraph?